 Coral Beach Sneem Trip

-As long as i can remember, I have been visiting Sneem's coral beach beside Gleesk pier.
-For it was here that my family went for walks, exploring, picnics, swimming, boating, fishing and even rock climbing.
-This is not surprising really, as it is one of the most idyllic spots you'll find on the Ring of Kerry.
+As long as I can remember, I have been visiting Sneem's coral beach beside Gleesk pier.
+For it was here that my family went for walks, exploring, picnics, fishing and even rock climbing.
+We also spent quite a bit of time swimming and boating from the pier itself.
+This is not surprising really, as it is truly is one of the most idyllic spots you'll find on the Ring of Kerry.

 Recently two german guests booked a three night stay at Álaind Lodges B&B Sneem.
 When they had checked into their ensuite room they asked for a suggested evening walk near Sneem.
 Immediately, I knew a visit to the Coral Beach Sneem would be just the activity they wanted.